hoangdaicntt/react-native-chrome-lens-ocr/README.md

   }
 });
 ```
-If you use core class with different fetch function, you can pass different options instead of `dispatcher` in `fetchOptions` (for example `agent` for node-fetch).
+If you use core class with a different fetch function, you can pass whatever options that implementation expects instead of `dispatcher` in `fetchOptions` (for example `agent` for node-fetch).

 ## Using your cookies
 You can use your own cookies to be authorized in Google.
 This is optional.
 Here's an example: